DOI-USGS/ds-gitflows-static/course-instructions.md

 git commit -m "add downloaded image to gitignore" git push origin master
 ```
 8. Finally, create a pull request.
-Make sure to add the assigned reviewer of your PR.
+Make sure to add your course contact as the reviewer of your PR.
 Reminder - you can look back at closed issues to follow along with past instructions by clicking "Issues" and then "Closed" on the GitHub page for the canonical repository.

 Once you open your PR, wait for it to be reviewed and merged.
 Once your PR has been merged, close this issue and go to the next one.